 I’ve tested how the five most popular KeePass-compatible apps for Android handle a simple database conflict.
 The test was quite simple: I opened the database on my Android phone and my computer simultaneously.
 I added a new entry to the database on my computer and waited until the updated database file had synced to my phone.
 I then added a new entry on my phone, and inspected how the app handled the conflict.

-Just to get the bad apps out of the way first, the following apps just overwrote the remote changes I did on my computer; no questions asked:
+Just to get the bad apps out of the way first.
+The following list of apps failed my tests completely and just overwrote my remote changes with no questions asked.

 You should avoid using any of the above apps if you use KeePass on more than one device.
 Luckily, there are two more KeePass-compatible Android apps, and these two do a better, if not perfect, job at avoiding sync conflicts.